Integrate with MongoDB

 .
 It can also be a number array to specify multiple QoS levels.
 The default is all QoS levels.retain

-(Optional) value specifies whether the current rule supports retained messages.
+(optional): Indicates whether the rule allows publishing retained messages.
 Value options are0

 ,1,